Using venom to develop eco-friendly pesticides, epilepsy treatments and more

 Making eco-friendly pesticides and insecticides with spider venom

-Professor Susan Rowland from UQ’s School of Chemistry and Molecular Biosciences (SCMB) says finding new environmentally friendly insecticides is a key part of helping safeguard Australia’s agricultural supply, and UQ student researchers play an important role in the search.
+Professor Susan Rowland, who lectured and worked at UQ from 2010 to 2023, says finding new environmentally friendly insecticides is a key part of helping safeguard Australia’s agricultural supply, and UQ student researchers play an important role in the search.

 “Spiders are master chemists and their venoms are extremely complex,” she says.